zim0369/vimium.css/README.md

 # vimium.css

-Dark theme for vimium vomnibar and vimium hint markers.
+### Dark theme for vimium vomnibar and vimium hint markers.

+Copy the vimium.css file to the 'custom css' pane in vimium's options menu.

+For search engine prefixes in vomnibar, copy the vimium.search file to the 'custom search engines' pane in vimium's options menu.

 ![vomnibar on dark background](pictures/vomd.png)
 ![vomnibar on light background](pictures/voml.png)